 French Certification, I’Université Paris-Sorbonne (Paris IV), Paris, France

 B.S. in Diplomacy and International Relations, with Minors in Economics, French and Physics, Seton Hall University, John C. Whitehead School of International Relations and Diplomacy, South Orange, N.J.

-U.S. District Court for the District of New Jersey, 2012
+United States District Court District of New Jersey, 2012

 District of Columbia, 2018